Elvis Andrus Player Props: White Sox vs. Marlins

 Elvis Andrus At The Plate

-- Andrus is batting .200 with four doubles, a home run and 13 walks.
+- Andrus has four doubles, a home run and 13 walks while batting .203.

-- He has homered in one of 43 games, and in 0.6% of his plate appearances.

-- In 16.3% of his games this season, Andrus has driven in at least one run.
-In five of those games (11.6%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.
+- Andrus has driven in a run in seven games this year (15.9%), including five games with more than one RBI (11.4%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.